RhythmCodec/MorePracticeMalodyServer/README.md

     * ServerVersion : Used by MySql, define version.
   * Storage : setup storage
     * Provider : The storage provider link.
 Local storage is `self`.
 For information on how to extend storage provisioning, refer to the section on [custom storage provisioning](#Custom Storage Provisioning).
+  * CheckUid : If client use api version 202112, server can check uid validation.
+Set to `true` to enable and `false` to disable.

 ## Notes for Modifying the Database Provider